How do I make a complaint? What kind of information does the BCSC need?

 - Any documents or sources relevant to your complaint.

 Read more about filing a complaint or contact BCSC Inquiries for assistance with making a complaint.

 Can I file a complaint anonymously?

 Yes.
 While the BCSC would like to obtain as much contact information as possible from anyone making a complaint, we will accept anonymous complaints.
 Please consider, though, that the success of an investigation often depends on locating people with first-hand knowledge of the alleged wrongdoing.

-You can use the Report a Scam form to report your concerns about possible investment scams or visit the File a Complaint section to learn more about filing a complaint with the BCSC.
+You can use the Submit a Tip form to report your concerns about possible investment scams or visit the File a Complaint section to learn more about filing a complaint with the BCSC.

 How can I make a complaint against my dealer or advisor?

-If your concerns are not satisfied at this level, then you may want to escalate your complaint to either the Investment Industry Regulatory Organization of Canada (IIROC) or the Mutual Fund Dealers Association (MFDA).
+If your firm is a member of the Investment Industry Regulatory Organization of Canada (IIROC) or the Mutual Fund Dealers Association (MFDA), you may also want to raise your complaint with them.
 A directory of member firms is available on both the IIROC and the MFDA websites.